 rice wine vinegar

 Preheat the oven to 220°C/200°C fan-forced.
-Finely chop the garlic.
+Finely chop the garlic (or use a garlic press).
 Slice the corn kernels from the cob.
 Drain and rinse the red kidney beans.
 Place in a bowl and roughly mash with a fork.
 Finely chop the red onion.
 In a small bowl, combine the rice wine vinegar and a good pinch of sugar and salt.
-Add 1/2 the onion and add just enough water to cover.
+Add 1/2 the onion, then add enough water to cover the onion.
 Stir to coat.
-Set aside until serving.
+Set aside until serving time.

-Microwave the mini flour tortillas for 20-30 seconds, or until heated.
+Heat the mini flour tortillas in a sandwich press, or on a plate in the microwave for 10 second bursts, until warmed through.
 Arrange the tortillas over an oven tray lined with baking paper.
-Divide the bean mixture between one half of each tortilla and top with shredded Cheddar cheese.
-Fold the other half of each tortilla over to close and press down gently with a spatula.
+Divide the bean mixture among the tortillas, spooning it onto one half of each tortilla, then top with shredded Cheddar cheese.
+Fold the empty half of each tortilla over to enclose the filling and press down gently with a spatula.
 Brush or spray the tortillas with a drizzle of olive oil and season with salt and pepper.

 Divide the quesadillas between plates.
-Serve with the chipotle sour cream and pickled salsa.
+Serve with the chipotle sour cream and pickled onion salsa.